 The combination of GIPR and GLP-1R activity is what gives Tirzepatide an edge over strict GLP-1R agonists.
 Research shows that Tirzepatide acts identically to GIP at the GIPR, but favors cAMP production over β-arrestin recruitment when acting at the GLP-1R.
 These details may seem esoteric to some extent, but this difference in activity from endogenous GLP-1 appears to cause GLP-1R activation without increasing physiological internalization of the receptor.
 The net result is enhanced GLP-1R activity with Tarazepide compared to both endogenous GLP-1 as well as other synthetic GLP-1R agonists.
 These slight alterations mean that Tirzepatide drastically enhances insulin secretion, promotes feelings of satiety, and reduces inflammation in adipose tissue.
 These combined effects make it a highly efficacious anti-diabetes peptide.

-expenditure by making mitochondria more inefficient.
+Finally, Tirzepatide appears to alter adiponectin levels, raising overall levels of the fat-burning peptide.
+Increased levels of adiponectin reduce fat cell differentiation and increase energy expenditure by making mitochondria more inefficient.
 A low level of this peptide hormone has been implicated in diseases such as type 2 diabetes, atherosclerosis, and non-alcoholic fatty liver disease.
 It is worth noting that elevated adiponectin levels elevate insulin sensitivity, so it would appear that Tirzepatide modulates insulin sensitivity via several mechanisms.

 Tirzepatide and Hunger

 Research shows that Tirzepatide delays gastric emptying during the earliest phases of its administration but that the effect diminishes over time as a result of tachyphylaxis.
 These effects are similar to those seen with pure GLP-1R agonists, indicating that this action of Tirzepatide is almost completely controlled by its GLP-1 activity and not at all by its GIP activity.
 It appears that the effects of Tirzepatide on gastric emptying can be prolonged if the peptide is taken at a low dose for four weeks and then the dose is escalated.
 This also helps to mitigate side effects caused by the peptide and creates a veritable win-win for patients.
+Delayed gastric emptying can help to increase feelings of satiety and reduce hunger as well as food cravings.
+Combined with the effects Tirzepatide has on glucose levels, this can actually help to alter eating patterns over the long term.

 Tirzepatide and Weight